 Peter performed a live trial of this new army of the king of Sweden Karl XII who also wanted to usurp the Russian throne too.
 Peter beat Karl’s army rumored to be the best of this time in Europe into pulp in Poltava, Ukraine.
 Peter the Great promoted himself to the Emperor of Russia.

 High European aristocracy didn’t let Czar Peter marry in.
-Peter has raised a merchant military convoy woman Marta Skowrońska to an Emperess Ekaterina I. He took her from his general, the latter took Marta-Katerina from his caporal.
+Peter has raised a merchant military convoy woman Marta Skowrońska to an Emperes Ekaterina I. He took her from his general, the latter took Marta-Katerina from his caporal.

 For the Dutch Czar Peter, the European customs were in all respects superior to Russian traditions.
 He ordered the German historians imported to Russia to found a Russian Academy and to rewrite Russian history in line with the consensual one practiced in Europe.

-Czar Peter Great has literally ruined Russia, lost at least a quarter of its population, tried to break into Europe, made Russia into an awkward upstart and a laughing stock of Europe.
+Czar Peter Great has literally ruined Russia, lost at least a quarter of its population, tried to break into Europe, made Russia into an awkward upstart, and a laughing stock of Europe.

-For his own security, moved the capital of Russia from Moscow to St Petersburg.
+For his own security, he moved the capital of Russia from Moscow to St Petersburg.
 The new capital was not only a window to Europe but a backdoor to Europe, just in case.